Excitation-Energy Transfer and Vibronic Relaxation through Light-Harvesting Dendrimer Building Blocks: a Nonadiabatic Perspective: Computational and modeling details

 Interpolations between critical points (minima and MECI) of the PES of m23 are given in \cref{fig:interpolation_etdm} (right) along with the vertical-transition characteristics (left).
 They illustrate the energetics of the targeted phenomenon in the present study: EET from the photo-induced excitation from the p2 pseudofragment ($\text{S}_{2}$ adiabatic state) via a radiationless relaxation to the p3 pseudofragment ($\text{S}_{1}$ adiabatic state) (green arrows in \cref{fig:interpolation_etdm}, right).

 We also computed and compared the normal modes of vibration at the minima of S\textsubscript{0}, S\textsubscript{1}, and S\textsubscript{2}.
 The corresponding frequencies and reduced masses of the most prominent (quinoidal and acetylenic) modes are given in \cref{tab:mode_character}.
-The ones in the electronic excited states are a bit different from those in the ground state (Duschinsky rotations and second-order Jahn-Teller effect) and must be re-ordered with respect to frequencies and potentially maximize overlaps.
+The ones in the electronic excited states are a bit different from those in the ground state (Duschinsky rotations and second-order Jahn-Teller effect) and must be re-ordered with respect to frequencies and potentially maximize overlaps between the various sets of modes.
 As it stands, mode 119 is in particular softened in the excited state S\textsubscript{1}.
 In contrast, modes 118 and 120 of the ground state overlap strongly with what are modes 119 and 138 (highest-frequency mode) of the excited state S\textsubscript{2} (before the re-assignation presented in \cref{tab:mode_character}).
 This is explained by the closeness of the MinS\textsubscript{2} and MECI points (small energy gap).
-Mode 138 of the excited state is in nature close to the acetylenic modes 118 and 120 of the ground state, but is frequency-displaced, because of the closeness of the intersection seam, to the C-H frequency region and allowed to mix with the corresponding modes without any loss of a C-H frequency.
+Mode 138 of the excited state is in nature close to the acetylenic modes 118 and 120 of the ground state, but is frequency-displaced, because of the closeness of the intersection seam, to the C-H frequency region and allowed to mix with the corresponding modes.
+Yet, mixing the modes preserves the subset corresponding to C-H vibrations, with their typical frequencies.

 To characterize further the coupled PESs of m23, we also give in \cref{tab:mode_character} the mass-weighted shifts from the MinS\textsubscript{0} geometry toward the geometries of the minima of S\textsubscript{1} and S\textsubscript{2} and the MECI geometry projected onto the normal modes of MinS\textsubscript{0}.
 Such projections further confirm the localization of the S\textsubscript{1} state on the p3 branch (strong shift along the p3-acetylenic mode 118) and of the S\textsubscript{2} state on the p2 branch (strong shift along the p2-acetylenic mode 120).